SUNCAT-Center/CatalysisHubFrontend/README.md

 ## Dependencies

-- Graphs are created with [mpld3](http://mpld3.github.io/)
+- Graphs are created with [plotly](https://github.com/plotly/react-plotly.js/)
+- Interactive structures are displayed with the [ChemDoodle Web](https://web.chemdoodle.com/) component
 - React v15 (will be updated to 16 soon)
   React is a powerful JavaScript library that is actively developed by Facebook.
-With some background in HTML and a little bit of JavaScript one can quite far.
+With some background in HTML and a little bit of JavaScript one can get quite far.
 There are a ton of [tutorials](https://reactjs.org/tutorial/tutorial.html) out there.

 ## UI Development

-- This project uses [Material UI](http://www.material-ui.com/#/components/slider) Component throughout.
+- This project uses [Material UI](https://material-ui-next.com/) Components throughout.

 ## Development